-The influence of bedding material on growth and health of rearing calves
+The influence of bedding material on growth of rearing calves

 Young calves (>3 weeks) feel best in temperatures between 15 °C and 25 °C. They need extra energy to keep themselves warm at temperatures below that temperature.

 There are a number of ways to support young calves in cold weather and to ensure they do not use too much energy to keep themselves warm.
 You can give them extra energy in the form of milk, or cover them with a warm bodywarmer.
 But it is also incredibly important to ensure they have a warm bed.